kapilsharma/AngularQuickNotes/03-Components.md

 ### String interpolation

 We already seen the example of string interpolation.
-We devined variable `title` in `app.component.ts` of our HelloWorldApp.
+We defined variable `title` in `app.component.ts` of our HelloWorldApp.
 Later, we displayed it in `app.component.html` using string interpolation `{{ title }}`.

 As we can print variable in TS file to HTML file, in string interpolation, data flows from Type Script to HTML.

 ### Property Binding

 Like String Interpolation, data flows from Type Script to HTML for Property Binding as well.
-However, here property means some HTML property like img's src propoerty, button's disabled property, etc. Thus, if we want to show value of some variable on HMTL page, use string interpolation.
+However, here property means some HTML property like img's src property, button's disabled property, etc. Thus, if we want to show value of some variable on HMTL page, use string interpolation.
 However, if you want to control property (or attribute) of some HTML element, Property binding is used.

 > For both 'String Interpolation' and 'Property Binding' data flows from Type Script to HTML.
 >
-> String Interpolation: Display valus of TS variable on DOM
+> String Interpolation: Display value of TS variable on DOM
 >
 > Property Binding: Assign value of TS variable to HTML property